fsprojects/Rezoom.SQL/doc/Rezoom/README.md

   will be executed within a transaction.
 It does not represent long-running, ongoing tasks like polling loops.

-* The cache is local to the each Plan's execution.
-If multiple plans are running at the same time (for example, servicing different web requests), they do not share any cached data.
+* The cache is local to each Plan's execution.
+When multiple plans are running at the same time (for example, servicing different web requests), they **do not** share any cached data.

 This means that Rezoom's automatic caching is intended to **simulate you explicitly passing already-loaded data** around between your functions, **without cluttering your interfaces with brittle implementation details**.

-In fact, at large scale, you might still want to use another layer of caching for heavily-hit resources so that multiple web requests _can_ share the same data.
+In fact, at large scale, you might still want to use another layer of caching for heavily-hit resources so that multiple web requests _can_ share some caching.
+It's up to you!